How to KonMari a Refrigerator – KonMari | The Official Website of Marie Kondo

 Store Like With Like

 Now for organizing your fridge, shelf by shelf.
-Keep meats and cheeses separate from fruits and veggies – either using the drawers or shelves built into your fridge or by using refrigerator-safe containers, which are useful for corralling items.
-This will help streamline the food preparation process, no matter how simple or complex a meal.
+Keep meats and cheeses separate from fruits and veggies — using the drawers or shelves built into your fridge or refrigerator-safe containers, which are useful for corralling items.
+This will help streamline the food preparation process, no matter how simple or complex a meal is.

-Organizing a fridge this way will also come in handy before to your next trip to the grocery store.
+Organizing a fridge by category will also come in handy before your next trip to the grocery store.
 When you can see all your items at a glance, you will be quickly reminded of what you do and don’t need to replenish within a specific subcategory.

 04